BioContainers/edu/series/developer-manual/0_developer_intro.md

 7) contribute
-If everything looks OK, you can contribute to the BioContainers project by sending us your Docekerfile.
-You can follow the instructions we have [here](https://github.com/BioContainers/containers/blob/master/blast/2.2.31/Dockerfile), and after ready, your software will be available using the docker daemon fetch command.
+If everything looks OK, you can contribute to the BioContainers project by sending us your **Dockerfile**.
+You can follow the instructions we have [here](https://github.com/BioContainers/containers/blob/master/blast/2.2.31/Dockerfile), and after **ready**, your software will be available using the docker daemon fetch command.

 ### Developing mulled containers